orange-cloudfoundry/bosh-release-action/README.md

 ### `target_branch`

-The name of the branch where genereated release files sould be pushed.
-Default `"master"`.
+The name of the branch where generated release files should be pushed; default `"master"`.

 ### `bundle`

-Install bundle at given version, useful for some pre_packaging scripts.
-Default `false`.
+Install bundle at given version, useful for some pre_packaging scripts; default `false`.

 ## Outputs